 \subsubsection{Experiment Setup}

-The images of 8 patients who provided written consents were reconstructed using the clinical proprietary algorithm from a full-view dataset and our proposed deep learning method (illustrated as Fig.~\ref{fig:Diagram}) from a half-view dataset respectively, and then evaluated by three independent double-blinded radiologists (SG, AB, AL) on the rating scale defined in Table~\ref{Table:Scale} based on their confidence in whether diagnostic image quality is achieved or not~\cite{bath2007visual}.
-In our method, DIR has been applied to the structure prior (Sec.~\ref{sec:StructurePrior}, obtained with 80 and 80 SIRT iterations at the scale of 0.5 and 1 respectively) for 30 iterations (3 gradient descent steps per iteration, \(\mu=0.03,\beta=0.5,\gamma=0.8\)) for the reconstruction of each bin data, then the combined multi-channel volume (\(1200^3\times5\)) are processed with RFCAN in a slice-by-slice manner for value alignment and texture enhancement (Sec.~\ref{sec:TextureTuning}), and the number of SIRT iterations is 30 and the mixing ratio is \(0.5\colon0.5\) to accommodate radiologists' preference on image sharpness and noise characteristic.
+The images of 8 patients who provided written consents are reconstructed using the commercial algorithm from a full-view dataset and our proposed deep learning method (illustrated as Fig.~\ref{fig:Diagram}) from a half-view dataset respectively, and then evaluated by three independent double-blinded radiologists (SG, AB, AL) using the rating scale defined in Table~\ref{Table:Scale} regarding whether diagnostic image quality is achieved or not~\cite{bath2007visual}.
+In our method, DIR is applied to the structural prior (Sub-sec.~\ref{sec:StructurePrior}, obtained with 80 and 80 SIRT iterations at the scale of 0.5 and 1 respectively) for 30 iterations (3 gradient descent steps per iteration, \(\mu=0.03,\beta=0.5,\gamma=0.8\)) for the reconstruction from data in each bin, then the combined multi-channel volume (\(1,200^3\times5\)) are processed with RFCAN in a slice-by-slice manner for value alignment and texture enhancement (Sub-sec.~\ref{sec:TextureTuning}), and the number of SIRT iterations is set to 30 and the mixing ratio to \(0.75\colon0.25\) to accommodate radiologists' preference on image sharpness and noise characteristic.

-The radiologists were presented with 500 images from each patient (three energy bins \(7-40keV\), \(50-60keV\) and \(70-118 keV\)) in the axial, coronal and sagittal formats.
-The sagittally reformatted images reconstructed using both methods and 3D rendering image using the standard method are shown in Fig.~\ref{Fig:RecResultOfPatient}(a).
-The images were reviewed using InteleViewer (Intelerad Medical Systems).
-The image metrics assessed in the study were based on the ``European guidelines on quality criteria for CT" for bones and joints~\cite{carmichael1996european}.
-The images were assessed on seven image quality criteria, including the visibility and sharpness of the cortical and trabecular bone, adequacy in soft tissue contrast for the visualisation of tendons, muscle and ligaments, as well as the effect of image noise (quantum noise) and artifact on the image quality.
+The radiologists are randomly presented with 500 images from each patient (three energy bins \(7-40keV\), \(50-60keV\) and \(70-118 keV\)) in the axial, coronal and sagittal formats.
+The sagittally reformatted images reconstructed using both methods along with 3D rendered images are shown in Fig.~\ref{Fig:RecResultOfPatient}(a).
+The image metrics are based on the ``European guidelines on quality criteria for CT" for bones and joints~\cite{carmichael1996european}, including the visibility and sharpness of the cortical and trabecular bone, the adequacy in soft tissue contrast for the visualization of tendons, muscle and ligaments, as well as image noise (quantum noise) and artifacts.